-During the year ended December 31, 2016, the Company entered into four option agreements to acquire a 100% interest in the Ample Goldmax Property, the Glitter King Property, the Silverside Property and the Red Tusk Property.
-The terms of each of the agreements are as follows:
+During the year ended December 31, 2016, the Company entered into four option agreements to acquire a 100% interest in the Ample Goldmax Property, the Glitter King Property and the Silverside Property.
+The Company satisfied some of the obligations under the agreement, however, others remained outstanding and were in default.
+The original agreement was replaced under by a new agreement executed on September 22, 2020.
+The terms of each of the current agreements are as follows: